 Since 2005, PCOM Georgia has trained Doctor of Osteopathic Medicine (DO) students from Georgia and the surrounding states.
-PCOM currently operates the only osteopathic medical schools in Georgia.
+PCOM currently operates the only osteopathic medical school in Georgia.

 Our goal is to prepare students for excellence in the practice of osteopathic medicine.
 As a PCOM Georgia student, you will learn to gain insight into your patient's healthcare needs by looking beyond the person and discovering the social and economic factors that impact him or her.
 We encourage our students to adopt a "Doctor from Day One" mindset as they work to meet their professional and educational goals.VIEW APPLICATION REQUIREMENTS

 For information about our DO program acceptance, admission indicators and other data, visit our program statistics page.

 The Doctor of Osteopathic Medicine programs at PCOM are accredited by the Commission on Osteopathic College Accreditation of the American Osteopathic Association.